 The power of AI and language models is undeniable, but so are the risks associated with their misuse or misunderstanding.
 CMOs are uniquely positioned to shape how their company navigates this new terrain.
 By leading the charge in setting guidelines for AI use, they can ensure this technology is used responsibly, ethically, and strategically, all while driving their marketing efforts to new heights.

 As marketing leaders, we have a responsibility to not only stay ahead of industry trends, but also to lead our organizations through digital transformations.
 And make no mistake, AI is a transformational force.
 It’s a tool that can make us better marketers, but only if we use it wisely.
-And that starts with setting guidelines.
+The next big marketing breakthrough might just be a well-guided AI model away.

 Moderate AI Use (3)